EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

 Output data file format
 .........................

-The output of executing the propagator is a csv data file containing the access data.
+The output of executing the coverage calculator is a csv data file containing the access data.

 *  The first row contains the coverage calculation type.
 *  The second row containing the mission epoch in Julian Day UT1.
 The time (index) in the state data is referenced to this epoch.